lavagetto/configdb/docs/backend.rst

 * if you are handling authentication directly at the HTTP server level, you can use the following functions instead::

-    from admdb.server.auth import *
+    from configdb.server.auth import *
     AUTH_FN = external_auth_fn
     AUTH_CONTEXT_FN = external_auth_context_fn

   These functions will work with any external authentication method that sets the `REMOTE_USER` variable in the WSGI environment.
-The ACL context created will not attempt to look up the user in the admdb database though, so the `@self` ACL rule will not be available.
+The ACL context created will not attempt to look up the user in the configdb database though, so the `@self` ACL rule will not be available.

 * if you are not interested in authentication at all, perhaps because